TPLink ADSL Router Setup Guide

 Welcome to the Freeola Internet customer support pages.
 This guide is designed to help with setting up your TPLink Router to work with Freeola Broadband.
 For more internet help topics please visit our main Support Page.

 Your new router needs to be configured with a few details before it can work with Freeola Broadband.
-The router needs to be configured via a web browser, for example Internet Explorer, Firefox, Chrome, or Safari.
+The router needs to be configured via a web browser, for example Microsoft Edge, Firefox, Chrome, or Safari.

 Connect your router to your main telephone socket using the leads and microfilters supplied.
 Should you require additional filters, they can be purchased within the Freeola Online Shop.